Matt5sean3/GtkBuilderAid.jl/README.md

 run(example_app)
 ```

-All of the functions defined in the block starting with `builder = @GtkAidBuild` will be accessable as handlers from within Glade.
+All of the functions defined in the block starting with `builder = @GtkAidBuild` will be accessible as handlers from within Glade.

 ### Glade Design